coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 You can get your client Id from your Auth0 application details page.

-Next thing you will do is create 3 modules/services.
+Next thing you will do is create 3 modules.
 Each service will do the following

-1. A service to hold all the methods and properties to handle our authentication flow (auth-service.js)
+1. A module to hold all the methods and properties to handle our authentication flow (auth-service.js)
-2. A service that controls the authentication flow process (auth-process.js)
+2. A module that controls the authentication flow process (auth-process.js)
-3. A service that loads our application homepage (app-process.js)
+3. A module that loads our application homepage (app-process.js)

-All these services will reside in the `main` process of our Electronjs application
+All these modules will reside in the `main` process of our Electronjs application

 Navigate to the directory `src/main` and create a folder named `services`.